 With these states producing vast amounts of rock salt, there has been no issue supplying bulk salt for government entities and large-scale applications.

 As you can see, the process of making salt can vary depending on the application and source.
 If you’re looking for high-quality, mined rock salt for de-icing, Ninja De-Icer is ready to help.
 We’re a trusted bulk rock salt supplier serving the Midwest and beyond, and your new one-stop shop for all of your de-icing needs.
-Contact us!
+Get a quote!